 Return the carcass to the broth and simmer, partially covered, until the vegetables are completely soft and the flavor has intensified, about 30 minutes more.
 If at any time the water level drops below the solids, add water to cover and return to a simmer.
 Remove the carcass from the broth and discard.
 Strain the broth through a fine sieve set over another pot or a bowl large enough to hold the broth.
 Gently press on the solids with a large spoon to squeeze out any remaining broth.
 You will have about 3 quarts.

-Add the bay leaves, and cook, stirring, until fragrant, about 30 seconds.
+Add the bay leaves and thyme, and cook, stirring, until fragrant, about 30 seconds.
 Add 3 quarts of the broth and bring to a boil.
 Reduce to a simmer and cook, stirring, until the vegetables are completely tender and the aromatics have infused the broth, 20 to 30 minutes.
 Fish out and discard the bay leaves.

-Stir in the orzo, shiitakes, and reserved shredded chicken.
+Stir in the rice, tomatoes, spinach, and reserved shredded chicken.
 Simmer, stirring occasionally, until all are tender and the flavors meld, 5 to 10 minutes.

-Stir in the basil, lemon juice, and mint, adding a little at a time and adjusting the flavor as you go.
+Stir in the basil, adding a little at a time and adjusting the flavor as you go.
 Season with salt and pepper to taste.